gvwilson/sensibleadventures/cloudherd/new.md

 "Hi, *adda*."
 She swallowed, her mouth suddenly dry.
 "Um, this is Prince Thokmay of Gandan.
 And the tiger is Kulbinder.
 He's hurt.
 Um, Thokmay?
-This is my dad, Ulfmaerr.
+This is my father, Ulfmaerr.
 He's a magician"

 ## Chapter 14: Lost and Found